T1International

-T1International is a not for profit organization that advocates for people with type 1 diabetes.
-It launched the insulin4all social media campaign and organised two high profile protests outside Ely Lilly and Company headquarters.
+T1International is a non-profit organization led by people with and impacted by diabetes for people with diabetes fighting for global healthcare equity.
+They do not accept money from pharmaceutical companies or any other entity that they feel might compromise their independence, integrity, or ability to speak out freely.
+T1International launched the #insulin4all social media campaign and organized high profile protests outside Eli Lilly and Company headquarters.

 History

 T1International was founded by Elizabeth Pfiester in 2014.
-The group has a focus on the affordability and accessibility of insulin.
+The group has a focus on the affordability and accessibility of insulin, glucose self-monitoring supplies, and other essential care and medicines for people living with diabetes.

 Activities

-T1International's global headquarters are based in London, England, and their work includes Africa, Europe, Asia, and North America.

-T1International launched the social media insulin4all campaign and has held two protests outside the headquarters of Eli Lilly and Company.
-The second protest included a confrontation between company executive and the mother of Alec Smith, who died in 2017, after rationing insulin manufactured by Eli Lilly.
+T1International works globally and launched the social media insulin4all campaign Their second protest outside the headquarters of Eli Lilly and Company in 2019 included a confrontation between company executive and the mother of Alec Smith, who died in 2017, after rationing insulin manufactured by Eli Lilly.

-T1International does a twice-annual survey to determine what people are paying for insulin throughout the world.
+T1International does an Out-of-Pocket Expenses and Rationing survey every other year to determine what people are paying for insulin, glucose self-monitoring supplies, and other essential medicines and supplies around the world.